-- 3. Enter an award for punitive damages in an amount the jury may find appropriate; - 4.
-Enter a judgment in favor of Plaintiff and against Defendants in an amount equal
+3. Enter an award for punitive damages in an amount the jury may find appropriate;

-Defendants, which amount to be established at the conclusion of this action;
+4. Enter a judgment in favor of Plaintiff and against Defendants in an amount equal to all attorneys' fees and related costs incurred for the prosecution of this coverage action against Defendants, which amount to be established at the conclusion of this action;